jessety/simple-hmac-auth/README.md

 simple-hmac-auth
 =============

-Node Library designed to make building an API that uses HMAC signatures simple.
+Specification and Node library designed to make building APIs that use HMAC signatures simple.

 Includes a server component, Express middleware, and a client.